postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 > If your team has [SCIM configured](/docs/administration/managing-your-team/configuring-scim/), you must contact your Postman team admins to leave the team.

+When you leave a team, you no longer have access to the team's workspaces or any of the elements in them.
+You will still have access to your personal workspaces.

 If you are the last member to leave your team, you will have the option to transfer collections to a personal workspace.

 <img src="https://assets.postman.com/postman-docs/leave-and-delete-team.jpg" alt="Leave and delete team" width="400px"/>

-> If you are invited to a new team and you are the last in your current team, all team data will be transferred to your personal default workspace.
+> If you are invited to a new team and you are the last member in your current team, all team data will be transferred to your personal default workspace.

 ## Usage limit

 You can check your usage limits within Postman.
 Free users can select the drop-down menu to the right of **Upgrade** in the app.
 Paid users can access the menu by selecting a team name.

 The usage menu allows you to review limits for APIs, shared requests and history, mocks, monitors, and public documentation.
-Click **Resource Usage** to view your usage period.
+Select **Resource Usage** to view your usage period.

 [![usage info](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11%20at%205.38.16%20PM.png)](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11%20at%205.38.16%20PM.png)